aimclub/rostok/README.md

 ## Prerequisites

 * Anaconda3
-* Usage of the Docker reqires installation of Х-server for Windows https://sourceforge.net/projects/vcxsrv/
+* Usage of the Docker requires installation of Х-server for Windows https://sourceforge.net/projects/vcxsrv/

 ## Installation in development mode